 Over a longer time horizon than the one year period considered here, the belief from EdenTree and OneFamily is that stocks with stronger ESG credentials should outperform those with weaker ESG credentials.
-In this report, we are predominantly required to report on the performance over only the 12 months of 2022, and we acknowledge that it has been our experience more widely that funds which have incorporated an ESG focus, did struggle relative to those with no such focus, over 2022.
+In this report, we are predominantly required to report on the performance over only the 12 months of 2023.
+However, the funds in question have underperformed over longer time horizons of 3 and 5 years, both compared to their formal benchmarks and also compared against to the relevant IA sector comparator.